-Reading for pleasure is a focus in Year 6 as across the school and we enjoy hearing all our children read regularly and we read to them daily.
+Reading for pleasure is a focus in Year 6 as it is across the school and we enjoy hearing all our children read regularly and we read to them daily.
 We all have our favourite authors and books which we share with each other.
-In school we have a well-stocked library and we encourage children to read a range of books.
+In school, we have a well-stocked library and we encourage children to read a range of books.

 Below is just a small selection of some of the wonderfully inspiring books your children may wish to read throughout Year 6:

 The Boy at the Back of the Class by Onjali Rauf

 The Silly Book of Side-Splitting Stuff by Andy Seed

 A Boy Called Hope by Lara Williamson